fourstacks/nova-repeatable-fields/README.md

 ]
 ```

-By default, the input type of the field will be a standard text field.
+By default, the input type of the sub field will be a standard text field.
 You are free to define a different field type if you wish.
-Currently supported field types are: 'text', 'number', 'select'.
+Currently supported sub field types are: 'text', 'number', 'select'.

 ##### placeholder